 The aim of the program

-The TSU contributes to closing the gap in health outcomes between Aboriginal and Non Aboriginal mothers, babies and children.
+The TSU contributes to closing the gap in health outcomes between Aboriginal and Non Aboriginal families and communities.

-To provide high quality education and support to AMIHS and BSF programs so that staff have the appropriate knowledge and skills to provide sustainable, culturally appropriate maternity and child health care to Aboriginal mothers, babies and children.
+To provide high quality education and training to AMIHS and BSF programs staff, facilitating appropriate knowledge and skills to provide sustainable, culturally appropriate maternity and child health care to Aboriginal families and communities.

-We deliver a Professional Development Program (PDP) known as 'Strengthening Foundations' for workers in AMIHS and BSF programs, giving a culturally inclusive overview of Aboriginal Maternal and Child and Family Health matters.
+The Professional Development Program (PDP) known as 'Strengthening Foundations' for workers in AMIHS and BSF programs offers a culturally inclusive overview of Aboriginal Maternal and Child and Family Health matters.
 The PDP consists of:

 - One Strengthening Foundations workshop